 The concept of in-ear monitoring is quite simple.
 Introduce a high-quality signal to the musician's ear that allows them to clearly hear the mix at any chosen volume.
-In-ear monitoring has been around since the mid-1980s and was originally used only by top touring professionals because of their cost.
+In-ear monitoring has been around since the mid-1980s and was originally only used by top touring professionals because of the costs involved.
 However, technological advances in recent years have put in-ears within reach of musicians on a budget.

-The benefits of using IEM's for the musician and engineer are at once clear: better sound, improved stereo imaging, less vocal strain, protection against hearing damage, portability, increased gain before feedback, and lowered onstage volume.
+The benefits of an in-ear monitor to the musician and engineer are immediately apparent: better sound, improved stereo imaging, less vocal strain, protection against hearing damage, portability, increased gain before feedback, and lowered onstage volume.
 In-ear monitoring works best with relatively low stage volumes, so it's ideal for acoustic performers and electric ensembles who use low-powered instrument amps.
 If your sound is reliant on massive guitar amp stacks, in-ear monitoring is probably not the way to go.